James P. Bagian: NASA experience

 Bagian became a NASA astronaut in July 1980.
 He took part in both the planning and provision of emergency medical and rescue support for the first six Shuttle flights.
 He served as the Astronaut Office coordinator for Space Shuttle payload software and crew equipment, as well as supporting the development of a variety of payloads and participating in the verification of Space Shuttle flight software.

 In 1986, Bagian served as an investigator for the 51-L accident board.
 He was responsible for the development program and implementation of the pressure suit used for crew escape and various other crew survival equipment to be used on future Shuttle missions, and is in charge of Shuttle search and rescue planning and implementation for the Astronaut Office.
 Bagian was a member of the NASA Headquarters Research Animal Holding Facility Review Board.

 He has authored numerous scientific papers in the fields of human factors, environmental and aerospace medicine.
 A veteran of two space flights (STS-29 in 1989 and STS-40 in 1991), Bagian has logged over 337 hours in space.
-In 2003 Bagian served as the Chief Flight Surgeon and Medical Consultant for the Columbia Accident Investigation Board and currently serve as a member of the NASA Aerospace Safety Advisory Panel.
+In 2003 Bagian served as the Chief Flight Surgeon and Medical Consultant for the Columbia Accident Investigation Board and currently serves as a member of the NASA Aerospace Safety Advisory Panel.